 - Flip the table on its side and secure the planks into place using 2” wood screws.
 Attach one plank at a time.
 Remember to drill pilot holes when screwing in the planks from the bottom.

-- Glue this piece into place on the underside of the tabletop in the center.
+- After all the tabletop planks are placed, take a piece of leftover and wood cut a piece identical to the upper corner support pieces – except to a 31” length.
+Glue this piece into place on the underside of the tabletop in the center.
 Screw into place.
 This piece will help further stabilize the table top and keep the planks in place.

 - Add leveling glides to the table feet to finish.
-Flip the DIY patio table back over, and adjust the feet to fit the surface.
+Flip the patio table back over, and adjust the feet to fit the surface.

 Notes